Ministries by Category

 - Eucharistic Ministers: Take the consecrated Eucharist to those who are unable to participate in regular Sunday worship.
 Diocesan licensing is required.

 - Friendship Circle: A weekly gathering of elders.
-Contact Evelyn Thompson for more information.
+Contact Joy Rogers for more information.

 - Prayer Shawl Ministry: Prayer shawls are knitted or crocheted by volunteers and are offered with prayer to those in need.